15 Great Questions for Interviewer to Ask in an Interview to Help You Land the Job

 Asking this can help you learn what the values of the company are, and if you have the same values or should learn how to adjust to the company when hired.

-Asking this can help you know what is most important to the company.
+Asking these types of questions for interviewer can help you know what is most important to the company.

 2. What’s your favorite part about working here?

 Asking this question to the interviewer can help you learn about the culture of the company.
 You’ll know more about your potential workmates.

 3. Who will I work most closely with?

 In any work, you need to collaborate with different teams and people.
 Learning this before you can start can give you a better sense of the dynamics between you and the people you’ll work with.

 4. Did my resume spark any interest for you to decide whether I am a good fit for this role?

 First of all, getting an answer to this question can lead to improvements in your skills.
 You’ll be able to adjust to the role even before you start.